 Half a way of the paths connecting the two Necropolises, a loyal reproduction of an old hut of the Bronze Age welcomes visitors to the experimental archaeology center.
 Under the supervision of experts, adults but especially children can experience the ancient processing techniques.
 You can work with soft stones, wood, bones, and pottery to create everyday stuff.
 And know more about the daily life of the old inhabitants.
 Following another track, you can even reach the hidden ruins of the medieval Benedictine monastery of San Quirico.

 The Acropolis of Populonia

-If you are ready to hike a hard uphill path, you can reach the Acropolis by walk, otherwise you can get the car.
-At the moment it is possible to visit the site only with a guided tour (in Italian but you can ask and the tour guide will translate the main information for you).
-Ruins are more Romans than Etruscans and you can see foundations of three sacred temples, a paved street and the rest of an impressive building with terrace and Loggia.
+If you are ready to hike a hard uphill path, you can reach the Acropolis by walk.
+Otherwise you can get by car.
+At the moment the visit to the site is possible only with a guided tour.
+They lead the tour in Italian but you can ask the tour guide to translate the main information for you.
+Ruins are more Romans than Etruscans.
+You can see foundations of three sacred temples, a paved street, and the rest of an impressive building with terrace and Loggia.
 Probably those are ruins of a villa or a thermal bath,

-You can decide to start this trip into the history of the mysterious civilization of Etruscans with the Acropolis on top of promontory or with the Necropolis from the lower entrance along the gulf.
+You can start the tour into the history of the mysterious Etruscans in two places: starting from the Acropolis, on top of the promontory, from the Necropolis at the lower entrance.

-Personally the tour took me almost three hours for the Necropolises, and after a break at the restaurant, another hour for the Acropolis.
-So, consider an entire day for the whole visit, and at the end, you are still in time for a swim in the sea or for an aperitivo staring at the sunset of the awesome Gulf of Baratti.
+The tour took me almost three hours for the Necropolises, and after a break at the restaurant, another hour for the Acropolis.
+So, consider an entire day for the whole visit.
+At the end of the day you are still in time for a swim in the sea.
+Or for an aperitivo staring at the sunset of the awesome Gulf of Baratti.